 Current facilities are unable to meet the needs of a 21st century business college that competes at the highest levels.
 Business classes have been taught in as many as 16 different buildings across the Athens campus.
 Terry boasts the third largest student population on campus, and our students are often forced to sit and study in hallways and wait in lines outside faculty offices in large numbers—rendering the hallways nearly impassable at times.
 Brooks Hall, built in 1928, and Sanford Hall, built in 1997, have long been outgrown.
-With the advent of Terry's new Business Learning Community, we will transform the educational experience for our students.
+With the advent of Terry's new Business Campus, we will transform the educational experience for our students.

-Terry's Business Learning Community will fundamentally change the educational experience we offer students—in and out of the classroom.
+Terry's Business Campus will fundamentally change the educational experience we offer students—in and out of the classroom.
 As is the case in the companies and organizations where they will work, Terry students do a great deal of their coursework in teams.
 The learning community will feature dozens of project team rooms where students will complete in-class team assignments, collaborate on projects or entries for competitions, and hold meetings of professional organizations or for service projects.
 The new space will be comfortable, inviting, and tailored to the collaborative way students learn today.
-Sections of the new community will be open 24 hours a day, offering students round-the-clock resources, giving them every opportunity to succeed.
+Sections of the new facilities will be open 24 hours a day, offering students round-the-clock resources, giving them every opportunity to succeed.

 - trading room with Bloomberg terminals for finance students to experience as much real-time trading as possible.

 - state-of-the-art recording and editing studio for music business students to learn the hands-on skills necessary to launch careers in today’s technologically dynamic entertainment industry.